ting2025/MechDataExtractor/README.md

 $ sbatch scripts/train.sh
 ```
 Save the best checkpoint to MODEL.pth<br/>
+A pretrained checkpoint is saved to: `checkpoint.pth`.
+If you want to use this checkpoint, simply `-m checkpoint.pth` after downloading it and put in your root directory.

 **Prediction**<br/>
 After training your model and saving it to MODEL.pth, you can easily test the output masks on your images via the CLI.